cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Schedule recommendation workshop

-A few days after the draft report is delivered we will hold a [recommendation review and roadmap workshop](https://docs.google.com/document/d/1QW8De-E1JAAtGUg3EBLWh6FjmCPBgjkJWdiqJE4z-ZM/edit).
+A few days after the draft report is delivered we will hold a [recommendation review and roadmap workshop (internal link only)](https://docs.google.com/document/d/1QW8De-E1JAAtGUg3EBLWh6FjmCPBgjkJWdiqJE4z-ZM/edit).
 Try to book this 1-hour meeting in advance (during Week 3), to secure stakeholders’ calendars if possible.

 ### Week 4: Iterate and collaborate externally (part-time)